mshroyer/coursepointer/README.md

-However, for routes or tracks exported by [Gaia GPS](https://gaiagps.com/) or [Ride with GPS](https://ridewithgps.com/), coursepointer additionally attempts to map the waypoint or POI type (respectively) to a relevant course point type instead of `generic`, so that you'll see a relevant course point icon instead of a generic pin.
+However, for routes or tracks exported by [Gaia GPS](https://gaiagps.com/) or [Ride with GPS](https://ridewithgps.com/), coursepointer additionally attempts to map the waypoint or POI type (respectively) to a relevant course point type instead of `generic`, so that you'll see a meaningful course point icon instead of a generic pin.
 See [docs/point_types.md](docs/point_types.md) for more information about how point types from these apps are interpreted as course point types.

 Currently, GPX input files must contain exactly one route or track, and zero or more waypoints.
 Routes and tracks are treated identically.